Quinten-van-Woerkom/dancing-links/README.md

-# conway
+# sudoku
-C++ Hashlife implementation of Conway's Game of Life
+C++ implementation of a constraint-propagating sudoku solver.